Saladsnek/MyWebsite/gallery.md

   <div class="desc">This is the character I designed for my game, Paradise Pollution.
 The intent was to use my games character was to establish the target market</div>
 </div>

+Below is a link to a short video of my game:

 https://youtu.be/z98nSfBSZOo